António Luís Costa: Trial

-Costa's trial began on July 4, 2007; he was charged with three murders, three crimes of hiding the body, one crime of profaning the body (for undressing a body), two crimes of attempting sexual coercion, and one crime of calumnious denunciation (for accusing Lourenço's uncle of the crimes).
+Costa's trial began on 4 July 2007; he was charged with three murders, three crimes of hiding the body, one crime of profaning the body (for undressing a body), two crimes of attempting sexual coercion, and one crime of calumnious denunciation (for accusing Lourenço's uncle of the crimes).
 During the trial, Costa claimed his innocence and remained silent except for the first and last court sessions.

 The Ministério Público asked for a sentence of 25 years in prison, the maximum allowed under Portuguese law, and said the only reason they did not ask for more is because it is not possible.
 The prosecution said Costa acted on a sexual impulse and that from the start, he tried to be considered insane as a means of escaping trial; however, two psychiatric examinations found Costa to be sane enough to stand trial.

-The defense said psychiatric examinations found no psychopathy and no promiscuous sexual behaviour.
-In addition, the defense claimed the rights of the defendant were not respected because he was treated as a guilty psychopathic serial killer.
-The defense said the testimony given by witnesses may not be reliable because of inconsistencies and discussion of the case among witnesses.
-The police investigation was criticized by the defense, which claimed some persons were not investigated enough.
+The defence said psychiatric examinations found no psychopathy and no promiscuous sexual behaviour.
+In addition, the defence claimed the rights of the defendant were not respected because he was treated as a guilty psychopathic serial killer.
+The defence said the testimony given by witnesses may not be reliable because of inconsistencies and discussion of the case among witnesses.
+The police investigation was criticized by the defence, which claimed some persons were not investigated enough.

-On July 31, 2007, the court found Costa guilty of all charges except for the crime of hiding Isidoro's body, since she was still alive when she was thrown into the Atlantic Ocean.
+On 31 July 2007, the court found Costa guilty of all charges except for the crime of hiding Isidoro's body, since she was still alive when she was thrown into the Atlantic Ocean.
 Costa was sentenced to 64.5 years in prison, reduced to 25 years, the maximum penalty under Portuguese law.
-His defense announced they will appeal the conviction.
+His defence announced they would appeal the conviction.

-On June 18, 2020, Costa was denied parole.
+On 18 June 2020, Costa was denied parole.

 The case raised some criticisms towards the Portuguese rule that sets 25 years in prison as the maximum penalty.
 Some people argued that more severe sentences should be allowed.